What is Media Temple?

 Features like scalable bandwidth apply particularly well to The Grid—your site’s bandwidth will go through hundreds of server processors up to the capacity.
 Surely there are storage caps—it’s all on SSD.

-With this in mine, it’s a little more reasonable to have some limits on resource allocation.
+With this in mind, it’s a little more reasonable to have some limits on resource allocation.

 And in any case, it’s a pretty generous allocation of resources for web hosting options—I kind of doubt most of you would really run up to your plan’s capacity.